Bucket Toilets: How to Poop for Less

 5. Where should you empty a bucket toilet?

 Most camping sites have designated waste disposal areas.
 This is where you should empty your bucket toilet.
-If you are using a bucket toilet at home, dump the waste into a big barrel for decomposition and afterwards in your garden.
+If you use a bucket toilet at home, dump the waste into a big barrel for decomposition and afterward in your garden.